Icons 3

 You'll attend an evening welcome event (7-9pm), two virtual modules (9am-12pm) and two modules at one residential stay (day 1 module 2, overnight stay, day 2 module 3) over the course of a short programme, completing a short survey about your project and your experience.

-In 2024 we ran three short programmes which were attended by clinicians from across the UK and which have directly impacted 3,500 men, whilst creating driven leaders in prostate cancer care.
+In 2025, we ran two short programmes.
+These programmes were attended by clinicians from across the UK and have directly impacted 3,500 men, whilst creating driven leaders in prostate cancer care.

-Since 2019, a variety of short programmes have developed over 220 clinicians; impacting nearly 75,000 patients, their families and numerous Trusts all over the UK.
+Since 2019, a variety of short programmes have developed over 2250 clinicians; impacting around 75,000 patients, their families and numerous Trusts all over the UK.

 You can shine with any project if you apply the right tools each step of the way and spend some time trying to orientate yourself and re-focus around any challenges.